srijanone/ez_smart_article/README.md

-# srijanone/ez_ai
+# drupal/ez_smart_article

-EzContent AI: Provides AI Features for EZContent
+EzContent Smart Article: Provides AI Features for EZContent

 ## Installation

 ### A. Create a new project using composer

 #### 1. Firstly, To create a new project and navigate to the project directory, you need to execute the following commands:
 ```bash